-A positive creativity mindset is so important because it affects how you’re able to show up to your writer (creative) self, how you allow or disallow creative energy to flow through you, and the state of your creative self.
+Nurturing a positive creativity mindset is one of the most important aspects of a successful creative life.
+Staying positive affects how you’re able to show up to your writer self, how you allow or disallow creative energy to flow through you, and the state of your creative self.

 We hear a lot about obstacles such as writer’s block, “no time to write,” inability to tap into inspiration, struggles to finish a project, etc., and that these kinds of issues are supposedly enough to slow us down or stop us altogether.

 As if creativity isn’t a part of you that you actually have control over.